AledPeart/theNameGame/TESTING.md

 Limited time meant I had to prioritise the resolution of the larger bugs and issues I found, meaning that some of the smaller issues I discovered, which I felt were not impacting the functionality of the application, or the users experience are as yet unresolved.
 I have detailed them below and intend to address them as part of future updates.

-#### Images and Questions load speeds
+#### Images and Questions Load Speeds

-When testing deployed site on different browsers I became aware that the questions and images were being loaded at varying speeds on different browsers.
+When testing the deployed site on different browsers I became aware that the questions and images were being loaded at varying speeds on different browsers.
 On Firefox and Safari for example the image loads fractionally slower that the corresponding question.
 On chrome the issues is not discenable to my eye.
 This will require futher investigation in order to resolve.

 #### Permissions Policy Issue
 The folowing warning message is diplayed in the console when using the _Chrome_ browser